canada-ca/cloud-guardrails-O365/EN/06_Perform-Service-Hardening.md

 * [ ] Configure macro execution scanning
 * [ ] Disable macros unless they are in trusted files - Trusted files (signature or location)
 * [ ] Block macros from the Internet
+* [ ] Configure anti-malware protection in your tenant

 ## Validation